 Lady Dorrian was installed as the Lord Justice Clerk on 26 April 2016 and by virtue of the office became Chair of the Council on this date.
 The Lord Justice Clerk also holds the office of President of the Second Division of the Inner House of the Court of Session.

-Lord Turnbull will hold office until 18 October 2020.
+Lord Matthews will hold office until November 2025.

-Sheriff McFadyen will hold office until 18 October 2020.
+Sheriff Fleming will hold office until March 2026.